carolitascl/delete-files-with-rm-to-trash/README.md

           find "$item" -print | sort -r
         fi
         if ! /bin/rm -rf "$item" 2>/dev/null; then
-          echo "\nWarning: Failed to delete folder '$item'" >&2
+          echo -e "\nWarning: Failed to delete folder '$item'" >&2
           # If failed to delete original, delete the copied files from trash
           if /bin/rm -rf "$dir_final_name" 2>/dev/null; then
-            echo "\nWarning: Folder $dir_final_name was deleted from the trash due to an error while deleting original folder" else
+            echo -e "\nWarning: Folder $dir_final_name was deleted from the trash due to an error while deleting original folder" else
-            echo "\nWarning: Failed to delete the folder $dir_final_name from the trash due to an error removing the original folder" >&2 fi
+            echo -e "\nWarning: Failed to delete the folder $dir_final_name from the trash due to an error removing the original folder" >&2 fi
         else
-          echo "\nFolder succesfully deleted" >&2
+          echo -e "\nFolder succesfully deleted" >&2
         fi
       else
-        echo "\nWarning: Failed to copy folder to trash before deleting it" >&2 fi
+        echo -e "\nWarning: Failed to copy folder to trash before deleting it" >&2 fi
     else
       # It's a file